Ronald Neal Gentry

 The viewing for family and friends will be on Tuesday, August 19, 2025, from 9:00 a.m. to 10:00 a.m., followed by a Celebration of Life at 10:00 a.m., at Brownlie-Maxwell Funeral Home, 1010 E. Palmetto Avenue, Melbourne, Florida.
 A committal service with military honors will take place at Cape Canaveral National Cemetery at 1:30 p.m.
 The family welcomes all who knew and loved Ron to attend.
 If you have memories or photographs to share, please email them to [email protected].

-We will miss you, Dad, Grandpa, and Great-Grandpa, more than words can express.
-Until we meet again, may you rest in peace.
+We love you and we will miss you, Dad, Grandpa, and Great-Grandpa, more than words can express.
+Until we meet again, may you rest in peace

 Guestbook Entry